frankalcantara/frankalcantara.github.io/_posts/2024-06-27-programação-dinâmica.md

 }
 ```

-*Code Fragment 5 - C++ Memoization Function*{: class="legend"}
+*Code Fragment 2A - C++ Memoization Function*{: class="legend"}

 Let's highlight the `std::unordered_map<int, int>& memo` in function arguments.
 The argument `std::unordered_map<int, int>& memo` in C++ is used to pass a reference to an unordered map (hash table) that maps integers to integers.
 Breaking it down we will have:

-The `std::unordered_map<int, int>` specifies the type of the argument. `std::unordered_map` is a template class provided by the C++ Standard Library that implements a hash table.
+>`std::unordered_map` is a template class provided by the C++ Standard Library (STL) that implements a hash table.
 The template parameters `<int, int>` specify that the keys and values stored in the unordered map are both integers.

 The ampersand (`&`) indicates that the argument is a reference.
 This means that the function will receive a reference to the original unordered map, rather than a copy of it. *Passing by reference is efficient because it avoids copying the entire map, which could be expensive in terms of time and memory, especially for large maps*.
 Pay attention: Thanks to the use of `&`, all changes made to the map inside the function will affect the original map outside the function.
 Finally `memo` is the identifier of the parameter which type is `std::unordered_map<int, int>`.In the context of memoization (hence the name `memo` we used earlier), this unordered map is used to store the results of previously computed values to avoid redundant calculations.

-One `unordered_map` in C++ is quite similar to Python's dict in terms of functionality.
+>One `unordered_map` in C++ is quite similar to Python's dict in terms of functionality.
 Both provide an associative container that allows for efficient key-value pair storage and lookup.
 The `std::unordered_map` is a template class and a C++ only construct implemented as a hash table. *Unordered maps store key-value pairs and provide average constant-time complexity for insertion, deletion, and lookup operations, thanks to their underlying hash table structure*.
 They grow dynamically as needed, managing their own memory, which is freed upon destruction.
 Unordered maps can be passed to or returned from functions by value and can be copied or assigned, performing a deep copy of all stored elements.

-Unlike arrays, unordered maps do not decay to pointers, and you cannot get a pointer to their internal data.
+>Unlike arrays, unordered maps do not decay to pointers, and you cannot get a pointer to their internal data.
 Instead, unordered maps maintain an internal hash table, which is allocated dynamically by the allocator specified in the template parameter, usually obtaining memory from the freestore (heap) independently of the object's actual allocation.
 This makes unordered maps efficient for fast access and manipulation of key-value pairs, though they do not maintain any particular order of the elements.

-Unordered maps do not require a default constructor for stored objects and are well integrated with the rest of the STL, providing `begin()`/`end()` methods and the usual STL typedefs.
+>Unordered maps do not require a default constructor for stored objects and are well integrated with the rest of the STL, providing `begin()`/`end()` methods and the usual STL typedefs.
 When reallocating, unordered maps rehash their elements, which involves reassigning the elements to new buckets based on their hash values.
 This rehashing process can involve copying or moving (in C++11 and later) the elements to new locations in memory.

 >Rehashing, is the process used in `std::unordered_map` to maintain efficient performance by redistributing elements across a larger array when the load factor (the number of elements divided by the number of buckets) becomes too high.
 The rehashing process involves determining the new size, allocating a new array of buckets to hold the redistributed elements, rehashing elements by applying a hash function to each key to compute a new bucket index and inserting the elements into this new index, and finally, updating the internal state by updating internal pointers, references, and variables, and deallocating the old bucket array.
 Rehashing in `std::unordered_map` is crucial for maintaining efficient performance by managing the load factor and ensuring that hash collisions remain manageable.